 According to the new atheists, the God of the Bible is some kind of moral monster.

-It is jarring for believers to hear such words about Someone they love.
-It… Continue reading
+It is jarring for believers to hear such words about Someone… Continue reading

 Atheist: “How about this?
 If god is without limits why would he have to send his son to die In order to forgive sins, why is he bound by rules that would make that necessary?
 If he was without limits wouldn’t you expect that if he wanted to forgive sins he would just do it without having to have a blood sacrifice.
 The fact that god can only forgive sins if there is some sort of blood sacrifice indicates that it was in reality an idea of primitive man and not that of a supreme being”